Azure/azure-kusto-microhack/README.md

 [where operator in Kusto query language - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/whereoperator)

 #### Task 5: Sorting the results
 Write a query to get the 5 records which have the highest temperature.
-Write another query get the 5 records which have the lowest temperature, from the last 20 minutes.
+Write another query get the 5 records which have the lowest temperature.

 [sort operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/sortoperator)